Colloidal structure, energy extensivity and Monte Carlo sampling properties of improved short-range interaction models for surfactant-coated magnetic nanoparticles: Models

 \subsection{Model 1}

 In the first model, the van der Waals energy value decreases as the surface-surface distance moves towards its minimum cutoff value of $s_{min} = \SI{0.01}{\nano\meter}$, and then it is held constant for smaller distances ($s < s_{min}$).
-The van der Waals energy between two particles $R_i$ and $R_j$ is written as~\citep{Hamaker-1937}

-The value of \(s_{min}\) was set as \(\SI{0.01}{\nano\meter}\), such that the van der Waals energy exhibits a deep well, as shown in Figure~\ref{fig:u_vs_s_model_1}.